rennsax/SE3355-Tiger-Compiler/doc/lab5or6.md

 - [x] RBP and RSP: replace all occurrence of RBP (frame pointer)
 - [x] Multiplication: `imulp s` implicitly use RAX and RDX, should I backup them?
   - Yes, they are backed up.
   - [ ] But is it necessary to backup RAX and RDX for `imulp` operation?
+Would register allocator handle it?
 - [ ] For register allocation: caller-save and callee-save recall.
 (P244)
 - [x] Rewrite MunchInMemory to generate more complicated memory representations, based on [instruction.py](../scripts/lab5_test/instruction.py).
   - [x] Further more: support `Imm(r1,r2,s)` form.